 We analyzed gender-career IAT scores collected by Project Implicit between 2005 and 2016, restricting our sample based on participants’ reaction times and error rates using the same criteria described in Nosek, Banjai, and Greenwald (2002, pg.
 104).
 We only analyzed data for countries that had complete demographic information and complete data from the IAT for least 400 participants (2% of these respondents did not give responses to the explicit bias question).
 This cutoff was arbitrary, but the pattern of findings reported here holds for a range of minimum participant values (see SM).
 Our final sample included 657,335 participants from 39 countries, with a median of 1,145 participants per country.
 Importantly, although the respondents were from largely non-English speaking countries, the IAT was conducted in English.
 We do not have language background data from the participants, but we assume that a large fraction of the respondents from non-English speaking countries were native speakers of the dominant language of the country and second language speakers of English.
-The fact that the test was administered in English lowers the prior likelihood of finding language-specific predictors of the kind we report here.
+The fact that the test was administered in English make our analyses conservative, lowering the likelihood of finding language-specific predictors of the kind we report here.

-To quantify participants’ performance on the IAT we adopt the widely used D-score, which measures the difference between critical blocks for each participant while controlling for individual differences in response time (Greenwald, Nosek, and Banaji 2003).
+To quantify the strength of participants’ implicit bias as assessed by the IAT we adopt the widely used D-score, which measures the difference between critical blocks for each participant while controlling for individual differences in response time (Greenwald, Nosek, and Banaji 2003).
 After completing the IAT, participants were asked “How strongly do you associate the following with males and females?” for both the words “career” and “family.”
 Participants indicated their response on a Likert scale ranging from female (1) to male (7).
-We calculated an explicit gender-career bias score for each participant as the Career response minus the Family response, such that greater values indicate a greater bias to associate males with career.
+An explicit gender-career bias score was defined as their Career response minus their Family response such that greater values indicate a greater bias to associate males with career.

 Results

+Do the implicit and explicit biases measured by the Project Implicit dataset predict any real world outcomes?
+We compared our residual country-level implicit and explicit gender biases to a gender equality metric reported by the United Nations Educational, Scientific and Cultural Organization (UNESCO) for each country: the percentage of women among STEM graduates in tertiary education from 2012 to 2017 (Miller et al., 2015; Stoet & Geary, 2018; available here: http://data.uis.unesco.org/).
+These data were available for 33 out of 39 of the countries in our sample.
+Consistent with previous research (Miller, Eagly, and Linn 2015), we found that implicit gender bias was negatively correlated with percentage of women in STEM fields: Countries with smaller gender biases tended to have more women in STEM fields (r = -0.54, p < .001).
+In contrast, there was no relationship between the percentage of women in STEM fields and the explicit gender bias measure used by Project Implicit (r = 0.14, p = 0.43).
+In addition, we found a strong correlation between the median age of each country’s population (as reported by the CIA factbook, 2017) and the residual implicit bias (in which participant age was held constant): Countries with older populations tended to have larger gender biases (r = 0.64, p < .0001).

-At the participant level, implicit bias scores were positively correlated with participant age (r = 0.06, p < .0001).
-Male participants (M = 0.32, SD = 0.37) had a significantly smaller implicit gender bias than female participants (M = 0.41, SD = 0.35; t = 96.8163964, p < .0001), a pattern consistent with previous findings (Nosek, Banaji, and Greenwald 2002).
+Replicating previous analyses (Nosek, Banaji, and Greenwald 2002), older participants showed a greater implicit bias (r = 0.06, p < .0001).
+The implicit bias was stronger for female participants (M = 0.41, SD = 0.35) than male participants (M = 0.32, SD = 0.37; t = 96.8163964, p < .0001).
 Implicit bias scores were larger for participants that received the block of trials with bias-incongruent mappings first relative to the opposite order (t = -104.0291015, p < .0001).